axcosta/kind_and_kubernetes_dashboard/README.md

 # Lab with Kind, Terraform and Kubernetes Dashboard

-This is a lab experiment using Terraform that:
+This is a lab experiment using Terraform that aims to:

-- creates a single node Kind Kubernetes cluster and
+- create a single node Kind Kubernetes cluster and
-- installs Kubernetes Dashboard (insecure mode).
+- install Kubernetes Dashboard (insecure mode).

 ## Tools